-- BS/BA Program Worksheet (xlsx) – required advising document to track and calculate progress toward satisfying the either the BS or BA degree requirements
+- BS/BA Program Worksheet (.xlsx) (old) – required advising document to track and calculate progress toward satisfying the either the BS or BA degree requirements

 - Approved Science Courses – science courses that may count toward the basic science requirement

-- BS Four-Year Standard – for BS students starting the CS major in their first year
+- BS Four-Year Standard – for BS students starting a CS major in their first year

-- BA Four-Year Standard – for BA students starting the CS major in their first year
+- BA Four-Year Standard – for BA students starting a CS major in their first year

-- Second Year Start – for students starting the CS major in their second year
+- Second Year Start – for students starting a CS major in their second year

 - Robotics Path – for students taking CS courses related to robotics